 - Best Friends get 100k XP

-Friends can also send each other Gifts once per day and players can open 20 of these gifts each day.
-Collected from Pokéstop disc spins, players can hold up to 10 Gifts at a time.
+Friends can also send each other Gifts once per day.
+Normally, players can open 20 of these gifts each day and hold up to ten Gifts at a time.
+However, Niantic has temporarily increased the limts to receiving 30 Gifts per day and holding up to 20 Gifts at a time.
+Players can find Gifts to send out by spinning PokéStops or from their Buddy Pokémon.
 Gifts can contain many useful items, including:

 - Poké Balls, Great Balls, and Ultra Balls